Azure-Samples/Machine-Learning-Operationalization/README.md

 ## Overview

-You can efficiently operationalize Spark, Tensorflow, CNTK, or Python based machine learning models using the Azure Machine Learning CLI and a Data Science Virtual Machine for Linux.
+You can efficiently operationalize Spark, Tensorflow, CNTK, or Python based machine learning models using the Azure Machine Learning CLI and a Data Science VM.

 The following getting started tutorial walks you through building predictive APIs (both realtime and batch) powered by Spark machine learning models, and deploying them to [HDinsight](https://azure.microsoft.com/en-us/services/hdinsight/) and [Azure Container Service](https://azure.microsoft.com/en-us/services/container-service/) clusters for scale.